UncleTed/timesheet-experiment/README.md

     1. A csv file named for the friday of the week. (e.g. 2022_01_21.csv)
     1. Columns :
       - Date
+      - Day of week
       - Time
-      - project name
+      - Project name
-      - story card number
+      - Story card number